saesak/2D-Platformer/README.md

-# 2D-Platformer
+# Block Bird Mario
-2D Platformer developed in CIS120(Programming Languages and Techniques) at UPenn
+Block Bird Mario is a 2D platformer developed in CIS120(Programming Languages and Techniques) at UPenn.